abhijeet16/Sales-Predictor/README.md

 - Add detailed structuring logging and monitoring for production use.
 - Rate limit to avoid misuse and resource exhaustion.
 This will stablize the APIs and also help in managing the costs
 - The dataset was limited only for a year.
 Wider dataset may result in better model understandng.
+- Configure Slack webhook, for immediate notification of CRON jons or test results on CI.

 ---